 DESIRE

-Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved
+Copyright © 2002 Trumpet Ministries, Inc. All Rights Reserved

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-Therefore, my dear friends, as you have always obeyed—not only in my presence, but now much more in my absence—continue to work out your salvation with fear and trembling, For it is God who works in you to will and to act according to his good purpose.
+Therefore, my dear friends, as you have always obeyed — not only in my presence, but now much more in my absence — continue to work out your salvation with fear and trembling, for it is God who works in you to will and to act according to his good purpose.
 (Philippians 2:12,13)

-Have you ever thought much about desire—how it operates; what it is; what significance it has in your life?
+Have you ever thought much about desire — how it operates, what it is, what significance it has in your life?
 Actually, what we desire, what we want, plays a large role in our discipleship and destiny.

-We know that God’s purpose is to conform us to the image of His Son that Christ might be the Firstborn among many brothers.
+God works in us to will and to act according to his good purpose.
+We know that God’s purpose is to conform us to the image of His Son, that Christ might be the Firstborn among many brothers.
+We know that God’s purpose is to make us His house, His place of rest.

-When it states God works in us to will and to act according to his good purpose, does this mean that all we desire, all we do, all that happens to us, necessarily is of God?
+When the Bible states God works in us to will and to act according to his good purpose, does this mean that all we desire, all we do, all that happens to us, necessarily is of God?
 I don’t think so.
+I don’t believe it is God working in an unsaved person to rape and murder a child.
+I don’t believe it is God working in a Christian who gossips about another Christian — or even about another person.

 If this is the case, what does it mean that God works in us to will and to act according to His good purpose?
-It means that when we are seeking God with all our might He helps us by giving us righteous desires.
+It means that when we are seeking God with all our might, He helps us by giving us righteous desires.
 Then God works with us so we will act according to His good purpose in Christ.

 We humans are subtle.
-We often conceal our motives from other people—even from ourselves.
+We often conceal our motives from other people — even from ourselves.
 Our heart is deceitful above all things, and desperately wicked.

 The heart is deceitful above all things and beyond cure.
 Who can understand it?
 “I the LORD search the heart and examine the mind, to reward a man according to his conduct, according to what his deeds deserve.”
 (Jeremiah 12:9,10)

 We do not understand our own motives, why we feel and act as we do.
-This is why people go to psychologists—to try to gain some understanding of their own desires and actions.
+This is why people go to psychologists — to try to gain some understanding of their own desires and actions.

 The Bible tells us to guard our heart, for from it flow our desires and actions.